metwork-framework/mfserv/docs/300-configuration_guide.md

     default values are used.

 !!! note
-    With a MetWork profile loaded, you will also the configuration name under the `${MFCONFIG}` environment variable (read from the `/etc/metwork.config` file).
+    With a MetWork profile loaded, you will also find the configuration name under the `${MFCONFIG}` environment variable (read from the `/etc/metwork.config` file).

 ### Overriding roles